Upmarket House, New Zealand

 Average House Prices for Selected Wellington House Types 2016 – 2020

 |House with 5+ bedrooms||$1,044,990||$937,800||$847,200||$809,400||$743,750|

-The prices in the table above are medians taken over 12 month periods, sourced by the Real Estate Institute of New Zealand.
+The prices in the table above are average asking prices taken over a 3 month period, sourced by Trade Me Property.

 Return to the NZ House Prices page.